Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Decaying Dark Matter with a One-Step Phase Transition

 \section{Decaying Dark Matter with a One-Step Phase Transition}

 Now we continue to consider the region of parameter space where the new scalar field exhibits a one-step phase transition, discussed in \cref{sec:one-step}, but assume a smaller Yukawa coupling, $y_{\chi\psi} \lesssim10^{-7}$.
 With a coupling this small, $\chi$ either freezes-out while relativistic or never comes into equilibrium with the thermal bath (as in the freeze-in scenario~\cite{Baker:2017zwx}).
 Here we will assume that there is some UV physics which connected $\chi$ to the thermal bath after reheating, so that $\chi$ was in equilibrium at high temperatures.
-In this scenario $\chi$ will have frozen out when relativistic, then $\chi \leftrightarrow \psi S$ opens and brings $\chi$ towards equilibrium when it is kinematically allowed.
-This means that $\chi$ will decay and its abundance will approach the equilibrium abundance.
-At $T_\text{E}$ this process then ceases and the yield of $\chi$ stabilises.
+In this scenario $\chi$ will have frozen out when relativistic, then $\chi \leftrightarrow \psi S$, and to a lesser extent $\chi S \leftrightarrow \psi S$, bring $\chi$ towards equilibrium after $T_S$.
+This means that $\chi$ will deplete and its abundance will approach the equilibrium abundance.
+At $T_\text{E}$ these process become inefficient and the yield of $\chi$ stabilises.
 We will require $m_\chi \approx m_\psi \approx 30 \, m_S$ to obtain the observed relic abundance.
-With these masses and couplings the rate of $\chi \leftrightarrow \psi S$ is larger than the rate of any the 2--to--2 processes involving $\chi$.
+With these masses and couplings the rates of $\chi \leftrightarrow \psi S$ and $\chi S \leftrightarrow \psi S$ are the only processes to ever have a rate greater than the Hubble rate.
 As discussed in \cref{sec:instantaneous}, $\psi$ and $S$ remain in equilibrium throughout the decay process.

-To describe the mechanism in this case, we will keep the same scalar parameters chosen above but slightly increase the dark sector fermion masses (we take in this example $m_\chi = 90\GeV$ and $\tilde{m}_\psi = 87\GeV$) and reduce the Yukawa coupling to $y_{\chi\psi} \lesssim10^{-7}$ (here we take $y_{\chi\psi} = 2.67\times10^{-8}$).
+To describe the mechanism in this case, we will keep the same scalar parameters chosen above but slightly increase the dark sector fermion masses (we take in this example $m_\chi = 90\GeV$ and $\tilde{m}_\psi = 87\GeV$) and reduce the Yukawa coupling to $y_{\chi\psi} \lesssim10^{-7}$ (here we take $y_{\chi\psi} = 2.57\times10^{-8}$).
 The temperature dependence of the masses is shown in \cref{fig:sec7-masses-yield} (left).
 We see that with these parameter choices, \cref{fig:sec6-masses-yield} (left) is simply shifted to slightly higher masses and the channel $\chi \leftrightarrow \psi S$ is open in the same temperature range, $17 \GeV \gtrsim T \gtrsim 3 \GeV$.